HarshvardhanPandey2003/HarshvardhanPandey2003/README.md

 - 👋 Hi, I’m Harshvardhan Pandey
-- 👀 I've made projects on Data Science , Web Developement, AWS Services
+- 👀 I've made projects on Data Science and Web Developement
 - 🌱 I’m currently working on Spring Boot, Devops and DSA
 - 📫 How to reach me harshvardhanpandey2003@gmail.com